 To deliver the phone estimate, make sure you have your pricing sheet on hand along with the questions you will ask to get the times you need to give them a price.
 The questions will basically correspond with the areas of the home you will clean.
 For example, “How many bathrooms do you have?”

-The in home estimate is basically the same thing as the over the phone estimate, but you are actually giving the estimate in person at the customer’s home.
-To give the estimate, make sure you bring your pricing sheet and a cost calculator.
+The in-home estimate is basically the same thing as the over-the-phone estimate, but you are actually giving the estimate in person at the customer’s home.
+To give the estimate, make sure you bring your pricing sheet or a cost calculator.

 Website or Email Estimate